joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/06/07/sports/olympics/07reuters-athletics-corruption.html?searchResultPosition=2

 **Is This the Trump Tipping Point?**\
-`I know, we’ve said we were there a thousand times before.
+`I know.
+We’ve said we’ve been here a thousand times before.
 This time feels different.`\
 https://nytimes.com/2020/06/07/opinion/trump-mattis-polls.html?searchResultPosition=3

 **Amid Pandemic and Upheaval, New Cyber Risks to the Presidential Election**\